The Poppy Girl's Husband: Plot

-As described in a film magazine, Hairpin Harry Dutton (Hart) is released from prison after serving ten years of a fourteen-year sentence.
-His old friend Boston Blackie (Long) takes him to San Francisco where he learns that Polly (Hansen), the wife he believed to have faithful, has divorced him and married the policeman who testified against him.
+As described in a film magazine, Hairpin Harry Dutton is released from prison after serving ten years of a fourteen-year sentence.
+His old friend Boston Blackie takes him to San Francisco where he learns that Polly, the wife he believed to have faithful, has divorced him and married the policeman who testified against him.
 He meets his ten-year-old son surreptitiously and they become great friends.
 Polly learns of his presence, and her husband promises to "plant a gun on him" and send him back to prison.
 The boy hears this and innocently tells his father in time.
 Harry then goes to the detective's home and is about to brand his former wife on her cheek for her faithlessness when his son intervenes and asks Harry to take him away.
 Harry leaves the woman unharmed and takes his son, and they find happiness in the wilderness.